 Can I Call a Lawyer to Get an Estimated Settlement Amount for My Claim?

 Our lawyers get calls almost every day asking for the expected settlement amount for their claim.
 I wish it was that easy.
 But you determine settlement compensation by reading the medical records, considering how the injury impacted the client, the jurisdiction, the insurance policies, the insurance company, and a host of other factors.
-If you call a lawyer to ask the settlement value of your case, you will get a useless answer.
+If you call a lawyer to ask about the settlement value of your bulging or herniated disc case, you will get a useless answer.